 VITAL WorkLife counselors are available to assist you in finding efficient ways to build mindfulness into your daily life.
 We can direct you to online resources, classes available in your own community and can also offer simple strategies and techniques to have a more mindful approach to your work and personal life.
 Additionally, download our article Mindfulness in Medicine: How Mindfulness Can Help Support Physician Well Being.

-- Physician Well Being Resources Members: Contact us at 877.731.3949 to access your resources today.
+- Physician Well Being Resources Members: Contact us at 877.731.3949 or through your VITAL WorkLife App to access your resources today.

 Interested in learning more about VITAL WorkLife solutions?

-You can contact us online or at 800.383.1908 to learn more about our solutions to support the well being of your employees.
+You can contact us online to learn more about our solutions to support the well being of your employees.